Diversity, Equity, and Inclusion

-- Open to Change: Embracing and addressing discussions of systemic racism, white privilege, unconscious bias and microaggressions into regular, proactive, and explicit conversation so we can all continue to learn and unlearn.
+- Open to Change: Embracing and addressing discussions of systemic racism, white privilege, unconscious bias and microaggressions in the spirit of organizational change so we can all continue to learn and unlearn.

-- Creating a culture of accountability and empowerment, where people feel brave and have the tools to hold their colleagues accountable when implicit bias does show up.
+- 360 Accountability: Creating a culture of accountability and empowerment, where people feel brave and have the tools to hold their colleagues accountable when implicit bias does show up.

-- Increasing diversity at all levels of the organization, with a particular focus on leadership roles.
+- Representation: Increasing diversity at all levels of the organization, with a particular focus on leadership roles.

-- Standing with and behind our team members when they bring up something we can be doing better.
-We’re taking the work on humbly and proudly without putting the labor on them.
+- Brave & Active Allyship: Standing with and behind our team members when they bring up something we can be doing better.
+We’re approaching this work humbly and proudly without putting the labor on them.
 In tough times, we connect with and support each other - we know people do bring their whole selves to work and make sure our team knows sometimes it’s okay to not be okay.

 We know we have more work to do here and we look forward to doing it.
 Should you join our team, we look forward to hearing your feedback on how we can further improve.